skycoin/User-Manuals/Initializing your Skywallet.md

 Once the installation is complete you can proceed to configure the Skywallet.

-**Note - If the installation gets abruptly closed due to any reason, you can simply disconnect the Skywallet, close the Desktop Wallet and then retry the whole process from the start.
+**Note - If the installation gets abruptly closed due to any reason, you can disconnect the Skywallet, close the Desktop Wallet and then retry the whole process from the start.

 ## Step 4: Skywallet Configuration